Lazzollin/hello-cordova/README.md

 # Cordova test app

-This is an app I've made to test out cordova and some of it's available plugins, as well as making my own to list all sensors availabe in an android phone
+This is an app I've made to test out cordova and some of it's available plugins, as well as making my own to list all sensors available in an android phone

 The app has a bottom tab navigator that's used to separate 4 different tests